artalar/reatom/docs/src/pages/packages/lens.md

 layout: ../../layouts/Layout.astro
 title: lens
 description: Reatom for lens
 ---
 A set of helper operators to transform actions payload or an atoms state.

 ## `mapState`

-Simple map utility, which allow you to recieave previous dependency state by a second optional argument.
+Simple map utility, which allow you to receive previous dependency state by a second optional argument.

 ```ts
 import { mapState } from '@reatom/lens'